USD 34Contact Us

-This full day sightseeing tour from Kathmandu includes the UNESCO World Heritage Site, Bhaktapur and Panauti, a miniature village reflecting an ancient Nepali-Newari community.
+This full day Bhaktapur and Panauti sightseeing tour from Kathmandu includes two impressive UNESCO World Heritage Sites and a miniature village reflecting an ancient Nepali-Newari community.

-Today will offer abundant illustration of traditional Newari architectural skills as well as an agriculture-based community where you will enjoy authentic Nepali-Newari hospitality and a home-cooked meal.
+This day trip to Bhaktapur and Panauti offers exceptional examples of traditional Newari architectural skills as well as a visit to an agriculture-based community where you will enjoy authentic Nepali-Newari hospitality and a home-cooked meal.

 From Kathmandu head to Bhaktapur; an interesting and historical Newari town and UNESCO World Heritage Site.
 Bhaktapur is a lavish illustration of Newari architectural skills, a city of pagoda roofs and harmonious blend of wood, mudbrick and copper.
 Among the three major capitals of the ancient Kathmandu Valley Bhaktapur’s Durbar Square is wider and more open in order to host the wrestling bouts of which the kings were so fond.
 Throughout the city beefy carved wrestlers remain the city’s trademark, also worshipped as the guardians of holy temples.